 An (or everyday carry bag) is just that, a bag that you will take with you every day.
 Don’t confuse an EDC bag with a get home bag or bug out bag, all three serve different purposes even though they may contain a lot of the same items.

-We classify an EDC bag as something that is large enough to fit all of the tools and items you’d want for an emergency without drawing any attention to the fact that you’re carrying that extra gear.
+We classify the best EDC bag as something that is large enough to fit all of the tools and items you’d want for an emergency without drawing any attention to the fact that you’re carrying that extra gear.

-This means that a good EDC bag is going to fit into your normal day to day surroundings.
+This means that the best EDC bag is going to fit into your normal day to day surroundings.
 You may even want several different bags and backpacks to do the job.

 As an example, you may want a briefcase for the day to day office grind and a gym bag with a little more room in it for your evening workouts.
 What you choose as your EDC bag really doesn’t matter as long as it fits your surroundings and has enough room for you to carry the essential EDC items.

-Keep these general recommendations in mind when choosing an EDC bag that’s right for you:
+Keep these general recommendations in mind when choosing the best EDC bag for you: